ColleSerre/ColleSerre/README.md

 HIGH PRIORITY:

-* Make a clubhouse clone with limited time (pitch: If you had 60 seconds to talk with a random person, what would you say ?).
+* Make a clubhouse clone with limited time (pitch: If you had 12 minutes to talk with a random person, what would you say ?).
 Tech ?
 Flutter + Firebase probs, love me some of that sweet FLUF stack.
 Gazeless would be a cool name?
-* News API powered app iOS (ended up being flutter because fuck swift ; basically done, moving onto something more interesting now)  ✅
-* Reverse engineer the Xiaomi home app to use the private API (use home assistant?)

 STANDARD PRIORITY: